 One of the delights of the Ross of Mull is being able to sample the local, fresh produce which is grown, reared and caught here.
-From the hills there is free range beef, pork and lamb while the pristine waters provide hand caught fish and shellfish.
-There is a selection of places to eat out in Fionnphort; alternatively enjoy a short ferry ride for lunch in Iona or take a trip to nearby Bunessan.
-For self-catering, the Crofter’s Kitchen supplies fresh vegetables and their own free range eggs.
-The Ferry Shop in Fionnphort stocks a selection of home grown and produced produce including Isle of Mull Cheese as well as a good selection of essential groceries.
+From the hills, there is free-range venison, beef, pork, and lamb while the pristine waters provide hand-caught fish and shellfish.
+There is a selection of places to eat out in Fionnphort; alternatively, enjoy a short ferry ride for lunch in Iona.

 The Creel Seafood Bar serves freshly prepared and cooked seafood on the pier at Fionnphort where the catch is landed by the owners of The Creel and other local suppliers.
-Sit at tables al fresco or choose take-away from a delicious menu of fish and seafood including crab, lobster, mussels, langoustines and scallops
+Sit at tables al fresco or choose take-away from a delicious menu of fish and seafood.

 Buying locally for self-catering

-The Ferry Shop: The Ferry Shop in Fionnphort sells general groceries, but always with a good selection of island produce.
-This is the place to come for your self-catering supplies.
-Conveniently the Ferry Shop also has a Post Office, an ATM and a gift ship.
+The Ferry Shop: The Ferry Shop in Fionnphort sells general groceries, and some island produce.
+The Ferry Shop also has a Post Office, an ATM and a gift shop.

-Iona Seafood: Local fisherman Neil Jardine can drop hand-caught seafood at Fionnphort Pier.
-You can contact Neil direct and place an order, or simply choose from what is available that day www.ionaseafood.com
+Iona Seafood: Local fisherman Neil Jardine can drop off hand-caught seafood at Fionnphort Pier.
+You can contact Neil direct and place an order www.ionaseafood.com

 Find out more about the food produce of Mull on Mull & Iona Food Trail it’s a great way to explore the rest of the island.